 Soda Bread is a wonderful, filling bread that was actually made popular in Ireland through, not by choice, but by necessity due to a state of poverty in Ireland in the 1800’s which meant this bread was easy and inexpensive to make.

 It really is a simple recipe to make as well.
-There are only four ingredients, and it requires barely any kneading and no time to prove at all, as the rising is made with the bicarbonate of soda reacting with the acidity of the buttermilk.
+There are only five ingredients, and it requires barely any kneading and no time to prove at all, as the rising is made with the bicarbonate of soda reacting with the acidity of the lemon milk.
 You just mix up the ingredients and pop it in the oven.
 That’s it.
 Of course, it still needs a bit of finesse, but it’s a wonderful bread that is great with cheese, or I love it with butter while it’s still warm out of the oven.
 It’s traditionally a brown bread, but my preferred version is with half wholemeal flour and half white flour, or you could add grated cheese and onion to it, or even fruit.
 But we’re going with the more traditional version.

 Soda BreadPrint Recipe

 - 1 tsp Salt

 - 1 Tbsp Lemon Juice